tohas1986/openbmc/poky/documentation/overview-manual/development-environment.rst

 In summary, here is where you can get the project files needed for
 development:

--  :yocto_git:`Source Repositories: <>` This area contains Poky, Yocto
+-  :yocto_git:`Source Repositories: <>` This area contains IDE
-   documentation, metadata layers, and Linux kernel.
+   Plugins, Matchbox, Poky, Poky Support, Tools, Yocto Linux Kernel, and Yocto Metadata Layers.
 You can create local copies of Git repositories for each of these areas.

    .. image:: figures/source-repos.png
       :width: 100%